Contact Information

 AA or AS Degree

 The curriculum in Real Estate provides individuals with the technical knowledge and academic background to be competitive in the real estate industry.
 Successful coursework completion allows individuals to sit for the California Real Estate Salesperson Examination.
 (For up-to-date licensing requirements refer to the California Department of Real Estate at http://dre.ca.gov.)
-Career opportunities in real estate and related occupations include real estate salesperson, loan processor, property manager and escrow and title officer.
+Career opportunities in real estate and related occupations include real estate salesperson, loan processor, property manager, transaction coordinator and escrow/title officer.
 For the degree, students must fulfill the following major requirements with grades of “C” or better, complete a minimum of 60 degree-applicable semester units (12 of which must be completed at Sierra College) with a grade point average of at least 2.0 and complete one of the following three general education patterns:

 Required Courses